kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(6\) The height-speed envelope except for rotorcraft incorporating this as an operating limitation;

-\(7\) Glide distance as a function of altitude when autorotating at the speeds and conditions for minimum rate of descent and best glide angle, as determined in §29.71;
+\(7\) Glide distance as a function of altitude when autorotating at the speeds and conditions for minimum rate of descent and best glide angle, as determined in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.71   Helicopter angle of glide: Category B.|§29.71]];

-\(8\) Out-of-ground effect hover performance determined under §29.49 and the maximum safe wind demonstrated under the ambient conditions for data presented.
+\(8\) Out-of-ground effect hover performance determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.49   Performance at minimum operating speed.|§29.49]] and the maximum safe wind demonstrated under the ambient conditions for data presented.
 In addition, the maximum weight for each altitude and temperature condition at which the rotorcraft can safely hover out-of-ground-effect in winds of not less than 17 knots from all azimuths.
 These data must be clearly referenced to the appropriate hover charts; and

 \(9\) Any additional performance data necessary for the application of any operating rule in this chapter.